-Table 5-4 Tier 2 Input Parameters

 Source Parameters

-Depth to top of contamination Width of source
+Depth to top of Width of source

+contamination

-Length of source Thickness of contamination
+Length of source Thickness of

+contamination

-Unsaturated Zone Properties
+Unsaturated Zone

+Properties

 Soil bulk density Saturated conductivity

-Total porosity of the unsaturated zone Infiltration rate
+Total porosity of the Infiltration rate

+unsaturated zone

 Residual water content Van Genuchten's N

+Table 5-4 Tier 2 Input Parameters

-Fraction of organic carbon Thickness of unsaturated zone
+Fraction of organic Thickness of unsaturated

+carbon zone

-Gradient Degradation rate (for each chemical)
+Gradient Degradation rate (for each

+chemical)

+chefinear)

 Aquifer Properties

-Effective porosity of saturated zone Soil bulk density
+Effective porosity of Soil bulk density

+saturated zone 2

 Hydraulic conductivity Hydraulic gradient

-Fraction of organic carbon Degradation rate (for each chemical)
+Fraction of organic Degradation rate (for each

+carbon chemical)

-Point of Exposure Location
+Point of Exposure

+Location

 Distance downgradient Well screen interval

 Distance crossgradient

-Lens parameters (if applicable)
+Lens parameters (if

+applicable)

 Total porosity Van Genuchten's N

 Residual water content Thickness

 Saturated conductivity

+Source

+Concentration

-Source Concentration Parameters
+Parameters

 Source concentration(s) TPH Mixture

-(d) The owner/operator must conduct an economic evaluation which examines the alternative remediation methods.
-This study will include the expected total cost of each method, including the cost of remediation to Tier 2 SSTLs, if Tier 2 evaluation is a selected alternative, and the expected length of active operation and monitoring for each method.

-- (e) The owner/operator must select the most technologically and economically feasible method of the three evaluated and: - (1) Prepare a remedial design, which must include, pilot testing results, the remedial system design, a monitoring plan including the location of point of compliance (POC) wells, and a plan to confirm the attainment of site cleanup goals - (2) Prepare a schedule for the implementation of the CAP. - (f) The Director will approve the CAP only after ensuring that implementation of the CAP will adequately protect human health, safety, and the environment. - (g) Upon approval of the CAP or as directed by the Director, the owner/operator must implement the CAP.
+- (d) The owner/operator must conduct an economic evaluation which examines the alternative remediation methods.
+This study will include the expected total cost of each method, including the cost of remediation to Tier 2 SSTLs, if Tier 2 evaluation is a selected alternative, and the expected length of active operation and monitoring for each method. - (e) The owner/operator must select the most technologically and economically feasible method of the three evaluated and: - (1) Prepare a remedial design, which must include, pilot testing results, the remedial system design, a monitoring plan including the location of point of compliance (POC) wells, and a plan to confirm the attainment of site cleanup goals - (2) Prepare a schedule for the implementation of the CAP. - (f) The Director will approve the CAP only after ensuring that implementation of the CAP will adequately protect human health, safety, and the environment. - (g) Upon approval of the CAP or as directed by the Director, the owner/operator must implement the CAP.
 The owner/operator must monitor, evaluate, and report the results of implementing the CAP in accordance with a schedule and in a format approved by the Director.
-Any deviation from the approved CAP, including schedule revisions, must be approved by the Director. - (h) The owner/operator may, in the interest of minimizing environmental contamination and promoting more effective cleanup, begin cleanup of soil and groundwater before the corrective action plan is approved provided the owner/operator: - (1) Notifies the Director of an intention to begin cleanup; - (2) Complies with any conditions imposed by the Director, including halting cleanup or mitigating adverse consequences from cleanup activities; and - (3) Incorporates these self-initiated cleanup measures in the CAP that is submitted to the Director for approval.
+Any deviation from the approved CAP, including schedule revisions, must be approved by the Director. - (h) The owner/operator may, in the interest of minimizing environmental contamination and promoting more effective cleanup, begin cleanup of soil and groundwater before the corrective action plan is approved provided the owner/operator:

+- (1) Notifies the Director of an intention to begin cleanup; - (2) Complies with any conditions imposed by the Director, including halting cleanup or mitigating adverse consequences from cleanup activities; and - (3) Incorporates these self-initiated cleanup measures in the CAP that is submitted to the Director for approval.

 5-6 Public Participation.
+[Eff.
+01/01/2009]

-(a) For each confirmed release that requires a CAP, the Director has the responsibility to provide notice to the public by means designed to reach those members of the public directly affected by the release and the planned corrective action.
+- (a) For each confirmed release that requires a CAP, the Director has the responsibility to provide notice to the public by means designed to reach those members of the public directly affected by the release and the planned corrective action.
 This notice may include, but is not limited to, public notice in local newspapers, block advertisements, public service announcements, publication in a state register, letters to individual households, or personal contacts by field staff, or announcements on the OPS website.
+[Eff.
+01/01/2009] - (b) The Director shall ensure that site release information and decisions concerning the CAP are made available to the public for inspection upon request. - (c) Before approving a CAP, the Director may hold a public meeting to consider comments on the proposed CAP if there is sufficient public interest, or for any other reason. - (d) The Director shall give public notice that complies with subsection (a) of this section if implementation of an approved CAP does not achieve the established cleanup levels in the CAP or termination of the CAP is under consideration by the Director.